AkashCherukuri/CS252-Lab3/lab6/readme.md

 To run the experiments, firstly navigate to the folder with the code.
 Then, type in the following command.

 `sudo ./run.sh`
 The result of each experiment is displayed in `output.txt`, and the terminal is notified when the experiment is done for both TCP-Reno and TCP-Cubic.
 It also checks if `recv.txt` matches with `send.txt` in every iteration.
+The `result.txt` currently in the submission folder is the `output.txt`'s content (copy pasted) which we have used to make graphs and the report.

 After all the experiments are done, plots are created and saved in the same folder automatically.

+### Running server and client independently
+First compile the `server.c` an `receiver.c` using the following commands:

+`gcc -o client client.c`
+`gcc -o server server.c`

+Now you can set the loss and delay in the loop back interface using the following command:

+`sudo tc qdisc change dev lo root netem loss <loss in %>% delay <delay in ms>ms`

+Now run the server and then the client both of which take the TCP variant as the command line argument using the following command:

+`./server <tcp variant>`
+`./client <tcp variant>`

+`<tcp variant>` can be reno or cubic.

+Both the server and client terminate automatically when the transmission is done and recv.txt file is generated (which the server received) and throughput value(in bits/sec) is printed on terminal.

+Note that the send.txt file needs to be in the same directory as `client.c`.